Why You Need a Formal Employee Relocation Policy: A 2026 Strategic Guide

 Question 3: Does a formal policy actually save money?

-Answer: Yes.
-While it requires an initial setup, a formal policy allows for better vendor negotiation and budget forecasting.
-By reducing assignment failure and early turnover—which can cost an organization £1 million—the policy acts as a high-value insurance plan for your talent investment.
+Yes.
+It allows for better vendor negotiation and budget forecasting.
+By significantly reducing the risk of assignment failure—which can cost up to £1 million—the policy acts as a strategic insurance plan for talent investment.